Code-Institute-Submissions/CarSales/README.md

   - Add Stock - Insert functionality to add stock for sale.
 I have implemented image upload for localhost and local file-system.
 This does not work for live system.
   - History - This contains a number of different pie charts, a row chart and a data table.
 I tried to implement a timeline bar chart but could not get the graph to draw.
 The code for this is still available in the sales_chart.js file.

-### Features Left Out But Plan To Include (either before or after project hand-in)
+### Features Left Out
-  - Sales Timeline Bar Chart
   - Image Upload - Looking at using AWS S3 but if

 ### Development Issues
   - **Fixed** Flask-Paginate - The last page of the flask paginate query is alwas empty.
 No matter how much data goes into the database or the query filters.
-  - **Partially Fixed** Sometimes there is an Operational Error.
+  - Operational Error 'Lost Connection To Database'.
 It happens because MySQL doesn't receive a complete answer from the server.
-It can happen with the User or UsedStock.
-If the website is left idle for about 5 minutes, we still receive an operational error as sqlalchemy tries to query the user table.
-I added a connection timeout to the app_config and removed the relationship between usedstock and make as mkae was accesible through the usedstock and model relationship.
+It primarily haapens with the User table.
+If the website is left idle for over 60 seconds, ** This is apparently normal behaviour for clearDB **.
+The solution I have found is to set the pool recycling to a number higher that the default.
+This does not make a difference.
+I still receive the error.
   - Sales Bar Chart - I can't seem to get a bar chart to render using order dates.
 The grouping has the expected data it just doesn't appear on the graph.
+  - The Pie Charts are unresponsive to mouse clicks when the screen goes below a certain width.

 ## Tech Used